 The Distribution Phase

-While the distribution phase generally begins during the later retirement years, it can begin much sooner depending on your lifestyle, expenditures, and overall net worth.
+While the distribution phase generally begins during the later retirement years, it can begin much sooner, depending on your lifestyle, expenditures, and overall net worth.
 By the time they reach the distribution phase, a person is set in their lifestyle and should feel comfortable that they are financially able to live the rest of their lives.
-They maybe be able to afford things they never imagined possible.
+They may be able to afford things they never imagined possible.

 Due to this excess of wealth, people sometimes begin buying gifts for their children/grandchildren (cars, vacations, college tuition, annual cash gifts).
 The focus of the overall portfolio begins to shift away from the original client and towards the next generations.
-Estate planning becomes more imperative and gifting strategies are developed.
+Estate planning becomes more imperative, and gifting strategies are developed.
 Since some of the assets are now being managed for the next generations, the time horizon of the assets can increase in the distribution phase, which can give the portfolio greater ability to accept risk again.

 The Phases Are Not Exclusive

-As you can see, each of the three financial phases of life has its own unique characteristics, but this does not mean that they are is mutually exclusive.
+As you can see, each of the three financial phases of life has its own unique characteristics, but this does not mean that they are mutually exclusive.
 On the contrary, these phases tend to blend together quite often.
 Accumulation often runs over to preservation as you keep contributing money to retirement while becoming more conservative near retirement.
 Similarly, preservation can run into the distribution phase as you continue protecting your assets while beginning to gift them to the next generation.
 Accumulation can even run into distribution on rarer occasions.

 Financial Planning Becomes Increasingly Important

-While financial discipline is important regardless of where you are in life, financial planning becomes increasingly important as you approach and go through preservation and distribution due to the shorter time horizon, reduction in human capital, and the risk of running out of money when you’re not longer able to work.
+While financial discipline is important regardless of where you are in life, financial planning becomes increasingly important as you approach and go through preservation and distribution due to the shorter time horizon, reduction in human capital, and the risk of running out of money when you’re no longer able to work.